 - hydrogen-powered aircraft.

-The aerospace manufacturer Raytheon Technologies is particularly proud of the 5 core values that the company upholds:
+The aircraft manufacturer Raytheon Technologies is particularly proud of the 5 core values that the company upholds

 - Trust